Tuesday, May 05, 2009

 Like that butterfly, I get confused about who I am and where I belong, and maybe I fall down.
 Fortunately, there’s Someone who is never confused and who has all the power and ability to pick me up and get me flying again.
 And He’s sure to do it.

 “We do not want you to be uninformed, brothers, about the hardships we suffered in the province of Asia.
 We were under great pressure, far beyond our ability to endure, so that we despaired even of life.
 Indeed, in our hearts we felt the sentence of death.
 But this happened that we might not rely on ourselves but on God, who raises the dead.
 He has delivered us from such a deadly peril, and he will deliver us.
 On him we have set our hope that he will continue to deliver us, as you help us by your prayers.
 Then many will give thanks on our behalf for the gracious favor granted us in answer to the prayers of many.”
 (2 Cor 1:8-11 NIV)

 If just now you find yourself down in the dirt, you must know you’ll not always be there.
-He will pick you, put you in place, and bring the breeze that will lift you once again.
+He will pick you up, comfort and refresh you, and bring the breeze that will lift you once again.
 He’s pretty good with His favorite handiwork.